yangfcm/algorithm-js/algo/array/readme.md

 5. `maxSubArrayModSum.js`

-   Given an integer array nums and an integer m, find the contiguous subarray which has the largest sum mod m.
+   **[H]** Given an integer array nums and an integer m, find the contiguous subarray which has the largest sum mod m.

 6. `maxSubArraySum.js`